-A simple dashboard, similar to the one shown here, can be built in data visualization software such as Tableau to enable the high-level tracking of model efficiency, in addition to allowing drill downs by rule, customer, etc. Similar views can help both the first and the second lines of defense to track model performance.
+A simple dashboard can be built in data visualization software such as Tableau to enable the high-level tracking of model efficiency, in addition to allowing drill downs by rule, customer, etc. Similar views can help both the first and the second lines of defense to track model performance.

 The second component of the suspicious activity model lifecycle is the case for automation in the periodic re-tuning of model thresholds.
 The introduction of robotic process automation (RPA) can substantially reduce the manual effort employed in re-tuning models.
 Although the qualitative aspect of the tuning process cannot be automated, RPA platforms such as UiPath can help alleviate the labor of the quantitative steps in this repetitive process.